dannyjanani/BattleOfTheBands/README.md

 * Any sensor may be used for chord implementation.
 * Each band is encouraged to have a “performance” look.
 * Air instruments should be invisible, made of air.
-The less the project LOOKS the better, but if you want to use minor props you can.
-Such as a stick for the guitar, or a drawing of a keyboard with keys on   the desk to know where keys are etc.
+* The less the project the better it looks, but  minor props may be used such as a stick for the guitar, or a drawing of a  keyboard with keys on the desk to know where keys are etc.

+## Instruments

+* Guitar
+* Keyboard
+* Drums

+## Project Requirements

+* One distinct instrument per group member.
+** Example: Bass Guitar and Guitar are different instruments.
+** Example: Drum Sticks may be used but not with direct strikes.

+## Provided Materials